 An account may have multiple rules defined and each rule can have multiple conditions.

 Rules may also be defined to Reject i.e. not match this account on certain conditions.

-These account rules may also be reviewed or edited in the accounts summary or detailed functions - users will note a new column labelled “Import Rules” on Debtor, Creditor and General Ledger Summary screens.
-Clicking on the icon takes you straight into the rules editor for the selected account.
+These account rules may also be reviewed or edited in the accounts summary or detailed functions - users will note a new column labeled “Import Rules” on Debtor, Creditor and General Ledger Summary screens.
+Clicking on the icon takes you straight to the rules editor for the selected account.
 If one or more rules is being applied to an individual account the icon is displayed in green.

 The example so far assumes that you wish to import all bank statement lines into a bank transaction but in practice certain transaction types may be created in Aqilla by other means such as processing Payments.
 A set of common rules can be defined to filter out such transactions.
 This is accessed under the Configuration tab using the Bank Transactions Import Common Rules function.

 The example above rejects any statement transaction that has a Reference of DIRECTDEBIT.

 Strip Values Rules are designed to adjust the information in the bank statement to either simplify the matching conditions or improve the information being copied into Aqilla.

 For instance, the statement description might contain some superfluous information such as “Payment payee name” where only “payee name” is required.

 NOTE: In the initial release, there is an issue if there are any mandatory attributes that have been configured in the bank transaction document line.
 These will not be validated if the account has been automatically set by a matching rule.

 Payments and Debits Process Enhancements